 "The first aim of the prepared environment is, as far as it is possible, to render the growing child independent of the adult."

 I'm also a strong supporter of the growth mindset theory, which claims that you can learn anything if you don't give up, believe in yourself and persevere when it gets tough.
 I explicitly teach that to my students.
-They know all about neurones and connections between them and about their brain being like a muscle that gets stronger with practice.
+They know all about neurons and connections between them and about their brains being like a muscle that gets stronger with practice.

 I want to make my students as independent as humanly possible, so on top of teaching the English language, I teach them how to study languages in general and how to look for information.

-And for those of you who'd like to know: I studied Early Years Education with TEFL at Gdansk University for 3 year.
-After getting the Bachelor's degree, I went on to study English Philology for another 5 years, getting a Master's degree by the end of it.
+And for those of you who'd like to know: I studied Early Years Education with TEFL at Gdansk University for 3 years.
+After getting my Bachelor's degree, I went on to study English Philology for another 5 years, graduating with a Master's degree.
 The final mark on my diploma says "Excellent" :) Recently, I have also completed a Montessori and autonomous language learning based training course for teachers of second languages at Montessori Stiftung Berlin.